-My friend Howard explained well that “those born of the womb” also teaches that just as an infant prior to exiting the womb is free of sin, so are we able to be via repentance.
+My friend Howard explained well that, “those carried in the stomach” also teaches that just as an infant prior to exiting the womb is free of sin, so are we able to be via repentance.
 This statement alludes to our inherent capacity to be as pure as we were before birth.

-The new moon symbolizes free will.
-When man uses free will, his whole being is “illuminated” by truth and he is in line with the will of the Creator.
-That is man’s crown of “elevated distinction”.
-The renewal of the moon each month is to remind man that he was created with and has the ability to exercise his free will - which is what distances him from sin.
-His continuous reflection removes man from his desire to sin.
+The renewal of the moon each month is to remind man that he was created with the ability to exercise his free will, which is what distances him from sin.

 “And to exalt their Creator for the sake of the glory His kingdom”

 This teaches that repentance is not the final goal, but the goal is to recognize God’s greatness.
 Maimonides teaches that repentance targets a reestablishing of a relationship with God.
 It is insufficient that man apologize to others for his wrongdoings, if his objective is not to reconnect with God.
 Teshuva means return, a return to God.
 This explains why teshuva requires a dialogue with God, vidduy, where man addresses God and confesses his sins.